ept/blog/src/serialization.md

 Thrift
 ------

-Thrift is a much bigger project than Avro and Protocol Buffers, as it's not just a data serialization library, but also an entire RPC framework.
+Thrift is a much bigger project than Avro or Protocol Buffers, as it's not just a data serialization library, but also an entire RPC framework.
 It also has a somewhat different culture: whereas Avro and Protobuf standardize a single binary encoding, Thrift [embraces](http://mail-archives.apache.org/mod_mbox/hadoop-general/200904.mbox/%3CC5FEF47F.90BAC%25cwalter%40microsoft.com%3E)